CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/configure-oidc-authentication/microsoft-entra.md

             * `openid` to allow users to sign in.
             * `profile` to allow access to view the user’s basic profile.
         * Click `Add permissions`.
-1. Configure the token for group claim:
+1. Configure the application registration to return the Entra groups to {{% ctx %}} Gateway:
     1. Select the application registration created in Step 1.
     1. Select `Token configuration` from the menu on the left.
     1. Click `+ Add groups claim`.